 ClickHouse stores data in immutable parts on disk.
 Each part contains a subset of rows organized by columns.
 When you run a DDL statement, ClickHouse doesn't modify existing parts directly.
 Instead, it creates a mutation task that processes each part separately, writing new versions with the updated schema.

 This part-based architecture means some schema changes only update metadata without touching data files.
 Adding a nullable column with a default value just updates the table's metadata and doesn't rewrite any parts.
-Other changes, like converting a column from String
+Other changes, like converting a column from String to Int64, require reading every part, transforming the data, and writing new parts to disk.

 The difference between metadata changes and data mutations determines both speed and risk.
 Metadata-only changes complete in milliseconds.
 Mutations that rewrite data can take hours or days on multi-terabyte tables.